FrancescoRocca/myclib/README.md

 ## Installation

-Clone the repo, and then using `meson` install it:
+Clone the repo, cd into it and then install it using:

 ```
 $ meson setup build
 $ cd build
-$ meson install
+$ sudo ninja install
 ```

+To uninstall, simply run `sudo ninja uninstall`.

 ## Usage